VConflux/terraform-boto3-synergy/README.md

 ## Usage

 - Apply Terraform configurations to provision infrastructure.
-- Run Python scripts with Boto3 to retrieve and display EC2 instance details.
+- Run Python scripts with Boto3 to retrieve and display various AWS tasks.